 The Harley-Davidson LiveWire that I rode in early 2020 had cornering ABS.
 So I wondered whether any others in the line-up did… and yes, some do — starting from 2020!

-Harley-Davidson C-ABS is standard on 2020 Harley-Davidson LiveWire.
-It’s also standard on all 2020+ CVO, Police and Trike models (I had to think for a bit why you’d need it on a trike), and optional on all 2020 Harley-Davidson Touring models in the U.S. (except the FLHT, a.k.a.
+Harley-Davidson C-ABS is standard on the 2020+ Harley-Davidson LiveWire (which has since moved to its own sub-brand).
+It’s also standard on all 2020+ CVO, Police and Trike models, and optional on all 2020 Harley-Davidson Touring models in the U.S. (except the FLHT, a.k.a.
 Electra Glide), and standard in some markets.

-So this means it’s optional (or standard in some markets) on the
+So this means it’s optional (or standard in some markets, or later year models) on the

 • 2020+ Harley-Davidson Road King Special